chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

   * Macclesfield Troop called out to a labour disturbance about working hours
   * rioters assembled in a church
   * Capt Daintry, Lt Grimsditch, other members, severely hurt by thrown stones
-  * Stockport Hussars and Addlington Lancers called out, message sent to Manchester to mobilise the Dragoons stationed there but the disturbance ended
+  * Stockport Hussars and Adlington Lancers called out, message sent to Manchester to mobilise the Dragoons stationed there but the disturbance ended
 * 31-May, inspection on Knutsford Raceground by Maj Watts of 3rd Dragoon Guards
 * The Legion's infantry companies were disbanded and it was re-titled *King's Cheshire Legion of Yeomanry Cavalry*